-Tomatoes are ready to be harvested once they have changed from green to red, yellow or pink.
+Tomatoes are ready to be harvested once they have changed from green to red or yellow.
 Store freshly picked tomatoes at room temperature and out of direct sunlight.
 To preserve flavor and texture, avoid refrigerating fresh tomatoes.
 Do not consume any other part of the plant.

-Harvest peppers once the color has changed from green to yellow, red or orange.
-Use a knife or pruning shears to make a clean cut, as pulling the peppers from the plant can break or damage the stems.
+ARVESTING PEPPERS Harvest peppers once the color has changed from green to yellow or orange.
+Do not pull the peppers off the plant.
+Instead, use a knife or pruning shears to make a clean cut.
 After harvesting, fresh peppers can be stored in the refrigerator for up to 10 days.
 Do not consume any other part of the plant.